Limit distributions for large P\'{o}lya urns: Introduction

 For precise statements and proofs, see Section \ref{calculdeF} and Theorem \ref{characteristicFunctions}.

-The resolution of System (\ref{premiersystemeFourier}) is made by a ramified change of variable and functions, leading to the following monomial system:
+The solution of system (\ref{premiersystemeFourier}) is effected by a ramified change of variable and functions, leading to the following monomial system:

-This remarkable fact has to be related to the study of the composition's law at finite time of \emph{small} discrete urns by means of generating functions of all possible histories, as it is beautifully handled by Flajolet \emph{et al.} (\cite{Flaj}).
-Their method leads directly to the same System (\ref{monom}) on generating functions.
-The assumption $\sigma <1/2$, transposed on the four parameters $a$, $b$, $c$ and $d$, does not fundamentally change the system's treatment but requires completely different analytic considerations on its solutions.
+This remarkable fact is evocative of the case of \emph{small} urns and discrete time, as considered in a beautiful study of Flajolet {et al.} \cite{Flaj}.
+The method of \cite{Flaj} leads directly to the same system (\ref{monom}) on generating functions.
+The assumption $\sigma<1/2$, when expressed in term of the four parameters $a$, $b$, $c$ and $d$, does not fundamentally affect the system but requires completely different analytic considerations.

-The limit laws of the $W^{CT}$'s appear as a new family of probability distributions, indexed by three parameters $S,m,b$ submitted to assumptions (\ref{hypSmb}) and by initial conditions $\alpha, \beta$.
-We prove in Section \ref{densiteWCT} that they admit densities that can be expressed by means of inverse Fourier transform of their characteristic function's derivative.
-Furthermore, they are infinitely divisible and their support is the whole real line, the radius of convergence of their exponential moments generating series being equal to $0$.
+The limit laws of the $W^{\mathit{CT}}$ appear to constitute a new family of probability distributions, indexed by three parameters $S,m,b$ subject to assumptions (\ref{hypSmb}) and by initial conditions $\alpha, \beta$.
+We prove in Section \ref{densiteWCT} that they admit densities that can be expressed by means of the inverse Fourier transforms of their characteristic function derivatives.
+Furthermore, the laws are infinitely divisible and their support is the whole real line, the radius of convergence of their exponential moment generating series being equal to $0$.

 Many questions remain open.
 For instance, are these distributions characterized by their moments?
 What is the precise asymptotics of their densities at infinity (tails)?
-It is shown in \cite{Sahnoun2} that, for triangular and nondiagonal replacement matrices, the discrete time limit law $W^{DT}$ is never infinitely divisible; does this situation always remain in the present nontriangular case?
+It is shown in \cite{Sahnoun2} that, for triangular and nondiagonal replacement matrices, the discrete-time limit law $W^{\mathit{DT}}$ is never infinitely divisible; does this situation persist in the present nontriangular case?